rackerlabs/design-system/_component_design/cards.md

 ## When to use

-Use cards when you want to a visually distinct arrangement of tabular data, especially when an informational summary of different data objects is helpful for the user.
+Use cards when you want a visually distinct arrangement of tabular data, and especially when an informational summary of different data objects is helpful for the user.

 {% endcolumn %}